m3g/SPGBox.jl/docs/src/options.md

 Several keyword parameters can be used to adjust the convergence criteria and to deal with the memory management of the execution.

+## Mutating or not mutating the initial point

+Two solver functions are available: `spgbox!` and `spgbox`.
+The only difference is that `spgbox!` operates inplace in the input vector, while `spgbox` creates a copy of it and leaves the input variable unchanged.
+To perform completely non-allocating executions, use `spgbox!` and [preallocate the auxiliary vectors](https://m3g.github.io/SPGBox.jl/stable/options/#Memory-preallocation).

 ## Convergence criteria

 Parameters exist to set the convergence threshold, maximum number of